benjohansen/20projects_arduino-max/README.md

 # Purpose

-To provide clear examples of how to communicate between Max and an [Arduino](https://www.arduino.cc).
+To provide clear examples of how to communicate between Max and an Arduino (microcontroller).

-These examples use Max (by [Cycling'74](https://cycling74.com)) and Digital Sandbox (by [Sparkfun](https://www.sparkfun.com/products/12651)).
-The Digital Sandbox is an Arduino with real-world inputs and outputs attached.
+These examples use Max (by [Cycling'74](https://cycling74.com)) and the Digital Sandbox (by [Sparkfun](https://www.sparkfun.com/products/12651)).
+The Digital Sandbox is an [Arduino](https://www.arduino.cc) with real-world inputs and outputs attached.

 There are a few parts to this collection: